sofiafer08/CyberHojaldre/Power_&_Sense_Management/README.md

 ### Color Sensor

 We used a **TCS3200 Color Sensor Module**.
 The sensor can detect a wide variety of colors based on their wavelength.
 This sensor is specially useful for color recognition projects such as color matching and color sorting.
+Each TCS3200 module includes an array of photodiodes, filters for different colors, and a control circuit.
 Its purpose is to detect the diagonal lines which merge on the track's walls in order to make precise turns.

 ### HuskyLens Camera

 We used a **HUSKYLENS Smart Vision Sensor**.
-The senso
+This sensor can detect and recognize objects, faces and colors using built-in AI algorithms.
+It is especially useful for projects involving computer vision, such as object tracking and autonomous navigation.
+Each HUSKYLENS module includes a camera, a processor for AI functions and a interface with a digital display and buttons.
+Its purpose is to detect incoming